Bimzt/Data-Wrangling---Exploratory-Data-Analysis-of-Spotify-Data--2023-2024-/README.md

 2. System Requirements
 Ensure your Python environment has the following libraries installed:

-pandas: For data manipulation.
+pandas for data manipulation.

-numpy: For numerical operations.
+numpy for numerical operations.

-matplotlib & seaborn: For data visualization.
+matplotlib & seaborn for data visualization.

 Required input files (must be in the same directory as the script):